AI-Driven Robotics for Optics: Data Availability

 \section{Data Availability}

-The data and codes that support the plots within this paper and other findings of this work are available from the corresponding authors upon reasonable request.
+The codes that support the plots within this paper and other findings of this work are available online in~\cite{OptSetGen, LLM-eval, AUTO-Arm, AprilTag-Detection, CAD-Engraver}.
 Correspondence and requests for materials should be addressed to S.Z.U. (suddin@mit.edu) and S.V. (svaidya1@mit.edu).